zzAIMoo/zzaimoo.github.io/README.md

-# Mora Jai Puzzle Box Solver
+# Blue Prince Companion

 ## Description

+Welcome to the Blue Prince Companion!
+This project is a collection of tools and utilities designed to assist with various aspects of the game Blue Prince.

+Currently, the companion includes:

-This Mora Jai Puzzle Box Solver is a web application designed to help users find solutions for the 3x3 grid-based puzzle boxes encountered in Blue Prince.
+* **Mora Jai Puzzle Box Solver:** A dedicated tool to help users find solutions for the 3x3 grid-based puzzle boxes.
+* **Constellation Calculator (Coming Soon):** A planned tool to help with constellation-related calculations.

 This tool was developed to assist with complex puzzle box scenarios where the tile interactions can be intricate and difficult to solve manually but you can use it for easier ones too :P.